Idiot (2022 film): Plot

-One day, Sumitha's father gives her a ring that had once belonged to her grandfather.
-After Sumitha's mother puts the ring on her finger while she is asleep, Sumitha is strangled at night by the ghosts of the royal family her grandfather helped to murder, until the ring slips off her finger.
-The next day, the ring is stolen from Sumitha's bag by the attendant of a sinister female patient, but is taken from her soon after by Paandi, who believes that the ring is an engagement ring Sumitha has bought for him.
-The ring is then confiscated from Paandi by a nurse, and then once again stolen, reaching the female patient.
-The female patient bargains with the ghosts, revealing herself to be a sorceress named Neelagandi.
-She tells them that she will help them take revenge against Sethupathi's and Senathipathi's descendants, in return for them helping her resurrect her dead lover by sacrificing Sumitha on the night of an eclipse.
+One day, Sumitha's father gives her a ring that once belonged to her grandfather.
+After Sumitha's mother puts the ring on her finger while asleep, Sumitha is strangled at night by the ghosts of the royal family her grandfather helped to murder until the ring slips off her finger.
+The next day, someone steals the jewellery from Sumitha's bag by the attendant of a sinister female patient.
+But Paandi takes it from her soon after, believing that the ring is an engagement ring Sumitha has bought for him.
+The ring is then confiscated from Paandi by a nurse and once again stolen, reaching the female patient.
+The female patient bargains with the ghosts, revealing herself as a sorceress named Neelakandi.
+She tells them that she will help them take revenge against Sethupathi's and Senathipathi's descendants in return for helping her resurrect her dead lover by sacrificing Sumitha on the night of an eclipse.

-Meanwhile, Thiru Don Sekar and his gang plan to kidnap Sumitha and demand ransom from her father.
-On the night of the eclipse, Paandi and Burfi hide in Sumitha's car in an attempt to smuggle themselves out of the hospital.
-When Sumitha leaves the hospital, Thiru Don and his gang successfully snatch her, but accidentally make their ransom demand to Paandi and Burfi, instead of Sumitha's father.
-They drop off an unconscious Sumitha for the ransom at the drop site, but are angered to find that the "ransom" is actually a pile of rubbish.
-When they return to look for Sumitha, they see her being kidnapped by Neelagandi's ghost army and taken to the royal family's palace, but believe the ghosts are another gang of kidnappers in disguise.
+Meanwhile, Thiru Don Sekar and his gang decide on a plan.
+They are going to kidnap Sumitha and then demand ransom from her father.
+On the eclipse night, Paandi and Burfi hide in Sumitha's car to smuggle themselves out of the hospital.
+When Sumitha leaves the hospital, Thiru Don and his gang successfully snatch her but accidentally make their ransom demand to Paandi and Burfi instead of Sumitha's father.
+They drop off an unconscious Sumitha for the ransom at the drop site but are angered to find the "ransom" in a rubbish pile.
+When they return to look for Sumitha, they see Neelakandi's ghost army kidnapping her and taken to the royal family's palace.
+But they believe the ghosts are another gang of kidnappers in disguise.